arjun97/SquadStackActivity/README.md

 I have tested the file in XCode.

-Please enter the file path in the main function where I have added the comment.
+Please enter the full file path in the main function where I have added the comment.